-Otherwise, you might end up the outrageous amount of 800 euro or even more for one ticket.
+Otherwise, you might end up an outrageous amount of 800 euros or even more for one ticket.

 January and February are two of the best months of the year to buy plane tickets as the prices are really low, especially if you are interested in travelling to Israel in September or October.

 Maybe some of you are afraid of the security check at the airport and think twice if going to Tel Aviv Israel is a smart decision.

 You don’t have to worry about this small interview which takes place when you arrive in the country and also when you leave it.